 The number the Internal Revenue Service assigns to every employer, also “Federal Identification Number” (FIN), that uniquely identifies that taxable entity.
 Use of this number enables a sponsor to identify the correct recipient to receive the funds awarded under a contract or grant.

 An article of non-expendable, tangible personal property having a useful life of more than one year and an acquisition cost which equals or exceeds $5,000.
-Additional information is available for equipment under $5,000.
+Additional information is available for equipment under $5,000; please contact OSP on how to address equipment in your proposal, as it does impact the budget of a project.
+The decision to obtain equipment not budgeted for in the original proposal may require prior agency approval, even if within the budget adjustment threshold.
+Check your award terms and conditions.
 Loaned equipment is property provided by an outside party for use by the institution for sponsored project or research related activities.

 The date signifying the end of the performance period, as indicated on the Notice of Grant Award.